-I HAD TO CHANGE.
-God had more for me, yet, there was no way I could change, until I finally admitted that I needed to change.
+I HAD TO CHANGE MY CHOICES.
+God had more for me, yet there was no way I could change my choices, until I finally admitted that I needed to change my choices.
 So at last, I decided to allow Christ to begin living through me.
 This changed everything.

 What ensued was a brand new peace, comfort, confidence, and a sound mind growing inside me, and sprouting out of me!
 The difficult people who used me and treated me badly, all of my uncontrollable situations, they no longer dictated my joy!

 The funny thing is, hardly any of those people or circumstances changed, but instead I continued to change by letting Jesus help me make my choices each day.
 And little by little, I began to develop new skills (taught to me by the Holy Spirit) which I needed to make my life into something beautiful; something actually enjoyable—something that God had planned for me all along!

 And this all began with me admitting that I didn’t know how to handle a thing, on my own.
 I needed to change my entire mindset through God’s Spirit guiding me each day.
 That was the truth I had to face about myself.